-Mediation is a voluntary, confidential process in which a neutral person (a mediator) assists disputing parties in identifying and discussing issues of concern, exploring various solutions and developing a settlement that is mutually acceptable to them.
+Mediation is a voluntary, confidential process where a neutral person (a mediator) helps disputing parties identify and talk about issues they’re concerned about, exploring various solutions and developing a settlement that's acceptable to both of them.

-Conciliation is a process in which a neutral party (a conciliator) helps the attorneys for the disputing parties in clarifying the issues in conflict, assessing the strengths and weaknesses of both parties’ claims, and exploring the remaining steps to prepare the case for trial.
+Conciliation is a process where a neutral party (a conciliator) helps the lawyers for the disputing parties make the issues in conflict clear, determine the strengths and weaknesses of both parties’ claims, and explore the remaining steps to prepare the case for trial.

-Case evaluation is a process in which the parties or their attorneys summarize the conflict for a neutral third party (a case evaluator), who gives a nonbinding opinion of the settlement value of the case and/or a non-binding prediction of the likely outcome if the case is adjudicated.
+Case evaluation is a process where the parties or their lawyers summarize the conflict for a neutral third party (a case evaluator), who gives a nonbinding opinion of the settlement value of the case and/or a nonbinding prediction what the outcome of the case will be if it’s adjudicated.

-Mini-trial is a 2-step process to facilitate settlement.
-In the first step, the attorneys for each party present to a neutral in the presence of individuals with decision-making authority for each party a summary of the evidence and arguments they expect to offer at trial.
-Then, the individuals with decision-making authority meet with or without the neutral to discuss settlement of the case.
-If settlement is not reached, the neutral may offer, as a further aid to settlement, a prediction of the likely outcome if the case goes to trial.
+Mini-trial is a 2-step process to facilitate a settlement.
+In the first step, the lawyers for each party present to a neutral, in the presence of people who can make decisions for each party, a summary of the evidence and arguments they expect to give at trial.
+Then, the people who can make decisions meet with or without the neutral to discuss settling the case.
+If a settlement isn’t reached, the neutral may offer, to help the parties reach a settlement, a prediction of what the outcome of the case will be if it goes to trial.

 Summary jury trial

-Summary jury trial is a non-binding settlement process in which the parties’ attorneys present a summary of the evidence and arguments they expect to offer at trial to a 6-person jury chosen from the court’s jury pool.
+Summary jury trial is a non-binding settlement process where the parties’ lawyers present a summary of the evidence and arguments they expect to give at trial to a 6-person jury chosen from the court’s jury pool.
 The jury deliberates and returns a non-binding decision.
-The attorneys may discuss with the jurors their reaction to the evidence and reasons for the verdict.
-Also, the presiding neutral may be available to conduct a mediation with the parties.
+The lawyers can talk to the jurors about their reaction to the evidence and reasons for the verdict.
+Also, the neutral party may be available to conduct a mediation with the parties.

-Arbitration is a process in which the parties select a neutral person (an arbitrator) or a panel of 3 arbitrators.
-The arbitrator renders a binding or nonbinding decision at the request of the parties after hearing arguments and reviewing the evidence.
+Arbitration is a process where the parties choose a neutral person (an arbitrator) or a panel of 3 arbitrators.
+The arbitrator makes a binding or nonbinding decision at the parties’ request after hearing arguments and reviewing the evidence.

-Dispute intervention is a process in which court employees meet with litigants and their attorneys, as appropriate, to identify the issues and areas of dispute between the parties, explore resolution, and provide accurate and relevant information and recommendations as requested or ordered by the court.
-Information obtained through dispute intervention may be reported to the court and participation in dispute intervention may be either voluntary (Housing Court) or mandatory (Probate and Family Court).
+Dispute intervention is a process where court employees meet with litigants and their lawyers, as appropriate, to identify the issues and areas where the parties disagree, explore solutions, and provide accurate, relevant information and recommendations as requested or ordered by the court.
+Information discussed during dispute intervention may be reported to the court.
+Participating in dispute intervention may be either voluntary (Housing Court) or mandatory (Probate and Family Court).